JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 `Value--` is the same as: `Value = Value - 1`

-All of these you may have used before when typing into a calulator, but C also has some that you might not have seen.
+All of these you may have used before when typing into a calculator, but C also has some that you might not have seen.

 ##### Comparisons
 - `==` Equal, used for comparing values, results in `true` if values to the left and right are equal, otherwise results in `false`.
 E.g. `2 == 2` results in `true`, `1 == 2` results in `false`